 Following the death of George Floyd in May of 2020, reform legislation was introduced in Congress that would, among other things, prevent law enforcement officials from raising the qualified immunity defense in federal civil rights suits.
-The House passed the George Floyd Justice in Policing Act of 2021, H.R.
-1280, but the bill did not have sufficient support in the Senate.
+In 2021, the House passed the George Floyd Justice in Policing Act, but the bill did not have sufficient support in the Senate.
 On the second anniversary of Floyd's death, President Biden signed an executive order addressing some of the issues covered in the bill.
 The order, which did not mention qualified immunity, instructs federal agencies to revise their use-of-force policies, establishes a national registry of police officers who have been terminated because of misconduct, and provides federal funds to encourage police departments to limit chokeholds and no-knock warrants.
 See Eli Stokols, Biden Signs Executive Order for Federal Reform of Policing, L.A.
-TIMES, May 26, 2022, at A1.
+TIMES, May 26, 2022, 740-41 (2021).